 Over time, specific issues indicate it may be time to renovate or upgrade your pool.
 Look out for:

 When you observe these signs, consult a professional.
 A pool renovation might be as simple as replacing equipment or as extensive as a complete makeover with new surfacing and added features.
-TLC Landscaping Design + Pools' experts can evaluate your pool’s condition and recommend the right renovation solutions, from fixing leaks to complete transformations.
+TLC Landscaping Design + Pools' experts can evaluate your pool’s condition and recommend the right renovation solutions.
 A well-planned renovation will resolve issues and enhance your pool’s functionality and beauty for the future.

 Following these tips and avoiding common errors will keep your pool in great shape year-round.
 If you ever feel unsure about a procedure or notice something unusual, it’s wise to call in professionals for help before a minor issue becomes a big problem.